Eumir Marcial: Professional career

 As early as 2020, Marcial has been receiving major offers from professional boxing promoters, encouraging him to turn pro.
 Among the organizations that caught his interest is MP Promotions of Manny Pacquiao.
 The offers are significant enough, which promises Marcial as much as "tens of millions of pesos" before even each match begins, to warrant a response from the Association of Boxing Alliances in the Philippines to appeal to promoters to allow him to compete in the 2020 Summer Olympics, something that Marcial promised to his father.
 In July 2020, Marcial turned pro and signed in with MP Promotions although he has pledged to continue to represent the Philippines in international amateur competitions such as the Southeast Asian Games and the Summer Olympics.

 Marcial signed with the Premier Boxing Champions (PBC) and his professional match will be a four-round middleweight bout against Andrew Whitfield from Lewiston, Idaho.
-The bout will be part of a PBC event to be held on December 16, 2020 at the Microsoft Theater in Los Angeles.
+The bout will be part of a PBC event to be held on December 16, 2020, at the Microsoft Theater in Los Angeles.
 For two months prior to the fight, Marcial trained under Freddie Roach at Wild Card Boxing Club.

 Marcial faced Bernard Joseph in an eight-round welterweight bout at MGM Grand Garden Arena in Las Vegas, on July 19, 2025.
 Marcial KO'd Bernard Joseph in the 3rd Round.

-Thrilla in Manila: 50th Anniversay

-Marcial is scheduled to face formidable Venezuelan knockout artist Eddy Colmenares for the vacant WBC International Middleweight Championship on October 29th at the Big Dome Smart Araneta Coliseum in Quezon City, Philippines as part of the 50th Thrilla in Manila anniversary celebration.